hkupty/penna/www/content/blog/performance-insights-specialized.md

 Differently from the previous article, this has been more of a theoretical writing.
 Yet, I think there is a significant benefit of trying to approach perfromance from an application design point of view and I am a strong believer in "intentional" software architecture.

-Still, although approaching performance from distance, there are a few concrete suggestions that you can apply to your ongoing or next projects, without necessarily treating performance as a hihgh-complexity kind of problem.
+Still, although approaching performance from distance, there are a few concrete suggestions that you can apply to your ongoing or next projects, without necessarily treating performance as a high-complexity kind of problem.

 Depending on the outcome of this one, I might write a third article on this Performance Insights series, so let me know your thoughts.
 Also, don't forget to try out Penna!
 As I mentioned on the introduction, I have recently released the 0.8 version with many great improvements to the overall ergonomics of the library.
 As always, feedback is appreciated and welcome!